What is Human Trafficking? Raising awareness during January

 Cal OES Mission

-Cal OES applies a multipronged approach in its fight trafficking.
-Cal OES facilitates programs that support the identification of trafficking victims, helping to hold traffickers accountable for their crimes, and providing financial assistance to victim service organizations charged with helping victims recover.
+Cal OES applies a multi pronged approach in its fight of trafficking.
+Cal OES facilitates programs that supports the identification of trafficking victims, helping to hold traffickers accountable for their crimes, and providing financial assistance to victim service organizations charged with helping victims recover.

 Your information will be relayed to the appropriate law enforcement agency and an anti-trafficking victim service provider in your area.